-Alexander Gradskiy - Master i Margarita
+Alexander Gradsky - Master i Margarita

-Since the age of seven, Alexander Gradskiy was encouraged by his mother has to learn to play the violin.
+Since the age of seven, Alexander Gradsky was encouraged by his mother has to learn to play the violin.
 His father worked as an engineer in a factory in the Urals and his mother was an actress.
 She got even a job offer in the Moscow Art Theater MKhat, but she preferred to stay with her husband.
-In 1961, however, Alexander Gradskiy would, then 12 years old, move to Moscow anyway.
+In 1961, Alexander Gradsky would, then 12 years old, move to Moscow anyway.
 One of his uncles was a dancer and often made trips abroad, from where he brought Western music: Elvis Presley, Louis Armstrong and Little Richard.
-Meanwhile the young Gradskiy learned to appreciate the music of Johann Sebastian Bach (1685-1750) at the music school and he listened to recordings of opera singer Fyodor Shalyapin (1873-1938).
+Meanwhile the young Gradsky learned to appreciate the music of Johann Sebastian Bach (1685-1750) at the music school and he listened to recordings of opera singer Fyodor Shalyapin (1873-1938).

 On September 8, 2009 Aleksander Gradsky finally announced that his opera The Master and Margarita was finished, and on September 23 he could be proud to offer his fine CD-boxes to the guests at the premiere in his half-finished theater.

 The opinions about the opera are rather divided.
 The performances of the 57 different singers are unequal, and their casting is not always successful.
 In addition, you may wonder why they had to be so many.
-Because Gradsky sings no less than four roles himself: he is the Master, Yeshua, Woland and Behemoth.
+Because Gradsky sings no less than four roles himself: he is the master, Yeshua, Woland and Behemoth.

 Master i Margarita

 Alexander Gradskiy - The master, Yeshua, Woland, Behemoth

 Polita Milyavskaya - Hella

 Maxim Kucherenko - Pontius Pilate